-4.2.4 Job Hazard Analysis (JHA) Procedure
+4.3.4 Job Hazard Analysis (JHA) Procedure

-Form 4A - Job Hazard Analysis should be completed with a group involving management, first line supervisors and workers.
+• Form 4C - Job Hazard Analysis should be completed with a group involving management, first line supervisors and workers.

-- Job Hazard Analysis does not require a large amount of personnel to complete, but they do require a cross section of experience and viewpoints to be successful. - It is important that JHA's are completed with involvement from the workers performing the tasks.
-This will result in a more thorough analysis of the work and hazards. - It is also important that the completed JHA be reviewed with all personnel involved prior to the start of the work. - One person facilitating the ideas of the group, following the Job Hazard Analysis format, can be a useful tool for completing the JHA.
+• Job Hazard Analysis does not require a large amount of personnel to complete, but they do require a cross section of experience and viewpoints to be successful.

+• It is important that JHA's are completed with involvement from the workers performing the tasks.
+This will result in a more thorough analysis of the work and hazards.

+• It is also important that the completed JHA be reviewed with all personnel involved prior to the start of the work.
+Each person involved in the task must review, sign and date.

+• One person facilitating the ideas of the group, following the Job Hazard Analysis format, can be a useful tool for completing the JHA.